 Based on the metamorphic textures of the matrix silicates, a scheme was developed (Powell, 1971; Floran, 1978) which assigned the mesosiderite group members into one of four textural categories; 1) minimally recrystallized, 2) moderately recrystallized, 3) highly recrystallized, or 4) intergranular melt rock.
 However, clear differences in bulk composition among these four categories prompted a reinterpretation of this scheme (Hewins, 1984).
 Additional discrimination criteria for primitiveness were investigated by Sugiura et al. (2013).
 They determined that NWA 1878 was more primitive than other mesosiderites in category 1, so it was designated the first metamorphic type 0.

-Hewins proposed a further division of the least metamorphosed category 1 based on plagioclase abundance: a higher abundance for group 1A (24%) compared to a lower abundance for group 1B (21%).
-A further division of the more highly metamorphosed categories 2 and 3 was based on whether plagioclase or orthopyroxene matrix predominates (groups 2A/3A and 2B/3B, respectively).
+Hewins proposed a further division for the least metamorphosed, at that time category 1, based on plagioclase abundance: a higher abundance for group A1 (24%) compared to a lower abundance for group B1 (21%).
+A further division of the more highly metamorphosed categories 2 and 3 was based on whether plagioclase or orthopyroxene matrix predominates (groups A2/A3 and B2/B3, respectively).
 The more basaltic, plagioclase-rich members of class A are enriched in an anorthitic, cumulate eucrite-like component, while the more ultramafic, orthopyroxene-rich members of class B are enriched in a diogenite-like component.
-The more plagioclase-rich compositional class A contains a larger diopside component and has a lower Mg# than the orthopyroxene-rich compositional class B.
+The more plagioclase-rich compositional class A contains a larger diopside component and has a lower Mg# [= molar MgO/(MgO + FeO)] than the orthopyroxene-rich compositional class B.

-Hewins reinterpreted the metamorphic orthopyroxene-rich groups 2B and 3B as having some melt-rock textures and assigned them to a new igneous group 4B, reassigning the previous members of group 4 to 4A.
-However, this reinterpretation has left groups 2B and 3B unrepresented.
-More recently, Hewins established a group 2C to accommodate the granular texture and very low plagioclase content (05%) of certain paired Antarctic orthopyroxinitic mesosiderites.
-However, the subsequent identification of igneous clasts in these mesosiderites led to their reassignment to group 4B (for a more in-depth treatment, see R. Hewins, Meteoritics, vol. 23, 1988).
+Hewins reinterpreted the metamorphic orthopyroxene-rich groups B2 and B3 as having some melt-rock textures and assigned them to a new igneous group B4, reassigning the previous members of group 4 to A4.
+However, this reinterpretation has left groups B2 and B3 unrepresented.
+More recently, Hewins established a group C2 to accommodate the granular texture and very low plagioclase content (05%) of certain paired Antarctic orthopyroxinitic mesosiderites.
+However, the subsequent identification of igneous clasts in these mesosiderites led to their reassignment to group B4.
+For a more in-depth treatment, see R. Hewins, Meteoritics, vol. 23 (1988).

-Bondoc was classified as a member of group 3B under the Floran scheme, and was reclassified as 4B under the Hewins scheme, due to the presence of silicate melt matrices, poikilitic textures, resorbed olivine grains, and in light of its crystallization sequence.
+Bondoc was classified as a member of group B3 under the Floran scheme, and was reclassified as B4 under the Hewins scheme, due to the presence of silicate melt matrices, poikilitic textures, resorbed olivine grains, and in light of its crystallization sequence.
 This melt rock formed as an impact melt into which cold clasts were mixed.
 Bondoc has a cosmic-ray exposure age of 166 (±40) m.y.
 The specimens shown above are an 8.3 g partial slice (left) and a 32.6 g slice from a golfball-sized, silicated iron nodule (right).